 Most itineraries are for one full week and include overnight stays on at least two inhabited islands.
 You’ll visit the most popular land-based tourist sites as well as do a couple of day trips by boat, plus have some downtime to souvenir shop or just relax on the beach.

-At Galapagos Surf Discovery, we specialize in creating custom, private itineraries that allow you to be as independent or all inclusive as you’d like.
+At Galapagos Surf Discovery, we specialize in creating custom, private itineraries for individuals, couples, families, and small groups that allow you to be as independent or all inclusive as you’d like.
 Contact us for more info!

 Most Galapagos island-hopping tours are priced at $200 per person per day or more.